wilbarnes/substrate-lending-parachain/README.md

 ### Viewing Compounding Balance

-Before we can query the chain state, we need to create our own custome type definition the global chain state query of our user's account.
-This generally only needs to be once.
+Before we can query the chain state, we need to create our own custom type definition for the struct used to show deposit/borrow terms.
+This generally only needs to be performed once.

-- Navigate to the 'Settings' tab, and then select the 'Developer' within.
+- Navigate to the 'Settings' tab, and then select the 'Developer' tab within.

-- Let's manually enter our custom type definition:
+- Manually enter our custom type definition:

 ```
 {